 Stupa structure features

-The stones consist of large coated slabs of white stone separated by small columns of black pieces, as well as direct packing between subjects.
+These stones are primarily sizable, coated slabs of white stone interspersed with small columns of black fragments, along with direct packing between them.

-Some traces of stucco plaster drum are still visible.
-The bottom drum 04.87m is adorned with slimmer pilasters with flat brackets.
+Some remnants of stucco plaster on the drum are still discernible.
+The lower drum, measuring 4.87 meters, features slender pilasters with flat brackets.

-Ghalegay is a village in Swat Valley, 14 miles [14 km] south of Mingora, on the left bank of the Swat River.
-It is one of the largest cities between the two cities, Mingora and Barikot. shingardar stupa in barikot swat
+Ghalegay is a village situated in Swat Valley, approximately 14 miles (14 km) to the south of Mingora, located on the left bank of the Swat River.
+It serves as one of the major towns between Mingora and Barikot.

-Unfortunately, King Uttarasena’s stupa was not built in the late fifth century BCE after the rise of the Buddha to Nirvana, but by the sixth century CE Many elements in this building, such as “Greek” plaster, betray Greek influences, forcing us to renounce this late memorial.
+Regrettably, King Uttarasena’s stupa was not constructed in the late 5th century BCE following the Buddha’s attainment of Nirvana but rather in the 6th century CE.
+Several elements in the construction, such as “Greek” plaster, indicate Greek influences, leading us to dismiss this as a later memorial.